These cookies are PHENOMENAL. In the 36 years of my life, I think this is the best chocolate chip cookies I’ve ever had.

 - Take out the frozen Nutella dollops from freezer.
 Press an indentation into the center of the dough ball to create a bowl shape.
 Place a dollop of the frozen Nutella in the indentation and pinch together the edges of the cookie dough over the top to completely seal it in the center.

 - When the cookies are finished baking, sprinkle lightly with additional sea salt.
 Let sit a few minutes, then transfer to a wire rack to cool.
-Once they are completely cool, store them in an airtight container.

 - You can rewarm the cookie(s) in microwave for a few seconds before you eat.